-The end of a line.
-Also called "EOL" (end-of-line), "newline," "return" and "hard return," when typing into a computer and the Enter key is pressed, a line break code is inserted.
-If typing commands on a command line, the line break indicates that the command has been entered and should be executed.
-If typing text, it means the end of line or paragraph has been reached and subsequent text goes to the beginning of the next line.In word processing documents, line break codes, along with font and other page layout codes, are normally hidden within the text; however, a special, expanded mode may reveal all codes.
-Some text editors display the line break with a paragraph symbol (see below) or other character.
-The Codes Are Different In Windows and DOS, the line break code is a carriage return followed by a line feed (CR/LF).
-In the Unix/Linux world, the code is only the line feed (LF).
-In older Mac applications, the code was only a carriage return (CR); however, Mac OS X, which is Unix based, uses the LF and also supports documents with only CRs.
-If line breaks are not converted correctly between platforms, they can cause text to display and print improperly.
+The end of a line of text in electronic form.
+Also called "EOL" (end-of-line), "newline," and "hard return," a line break code is generated when the Enter key is pressed, When typing a command on a command line, pressing Enter executes the command.
+When typing text, pressing Enter signifies the end of the paragraph, and subsequent text goes to the next line.In word processing, line break codes, along with indent and other layout codes, are normally hidden on screen; however, a special, expanded mode may reveal them.
+Some text editors display line breaks as symbols (see below).Different Codes for Windows and MacIn Windows and DOS, the line break code is two characters: a carriage return followed by a line feed (CR/LF).
+In the Unix/Linux/Mac world, the code is just the line feed character (LF).
+In older Macs, the code was a single carriage return (CR); however, newer Macs also support old Mac documents.
+If line breaks are not converted between Windows and Mac platforms, the text displays and prints improperly.
 See soft return.